Behavioral Health Services for Children and Families

 - Psychological testing is helpful when more information about a child is needed to determine the best possible treatment plan; it may include cognitive, academic, neuropsychological and/or social emotional functioning testing.

 - Psychiatry services for children and youth include evaluation and medication management.

 Service Location and Eligibility

-Services are available to eligible families, and there are service providers assigned to:
+Services are available in person and virtually to eligible families, and there are service providers located:

 - Center for Alexandria’s Children